top of page

 Gastric Dilatation-Volvulus (GDV) – Bloat

+Gastric Dilatation-Volvulus (GDV), commonly known as bloat, is a serious medical emergency that can affect a Basset Hound.
 GDV occurs when a dog's stomach fills with gas and then twists, restricting blood flow and preventing the stomach's contents from escaping.

 Symptoms of Bloat